cividi/whitepaper/README.md

 ![](img/platform-birdseye.png)

-This diagram shows a high-level view of the platform architecture that is being developed on the basis of the experience of building our first products.
-Continuing to build upon our architectural foundation and working through requirements gathering and team-building phases to determine how the platform will be supported long term will be key to making the right decisions.
-The following sections describe key concepts of our solution architecture, while next chapter (Frameworks) documents more specific platform components.
+This diagram shows a high-level view of the data architecture that we are developing for our first products.
+The following sections describe key concepts of our approach, while next chapter ([Tech architecture](#tech-architecture)) documents more specific platform components.

 ## Geospatial data standards

-We wish to build on top of the efforts to deploy open data portals and create data sharing ecosystems around the world.
-Closest to us are those of the Swiss federal government - [opendata.swiss](https://opendata.swiss), which also represents the Swiss cantons, various government organizations, and cities such as the [City of Zürich](https://data.stadt-zuerich.ch) and other forward-thinking communes.
-Many such portals are based on the [CKAN software](https://ckan.org) from Open Knowledge.
+We are building on top of existing efforts to deploy standards-based **Open Data Portals**, and create data sharing ecosystems around the world.
+Closest to us are those of the Swiss Federal government - [opendata.swiss](https://opendata.swiss), which also represents the Swiss cantons, various government organizations, and cities such as the [City of Zürich](https://data.stadt-zuerich.ch) and other forward-thinking communes.
+These portals include geospatial datasets, which are usually also accessible through "map portals" like [geo.admin.ch](https://geo.admin.ch) from Swisstopo, which has been a champion of open data standards and Open Government Data for many years.

+Many open data portals are based on the [CKAN software](https://ckan.org) from [Open Knowledge](https://okfn.org).
 CKAN provides a federated model for data exchange, whereby metadata published on local portals can be promoted and consistently represented on regional, national and international portals.

-Going beyond federated open data, Frictionless Data builds on the principles of the Web of Data with a set of containerization formats for any kind of data to enable simple data publication, transport, and consumption.
+Going beyond federated open data, **Frictionless Data** builds on the principles of the Web of Data with a set of containerization formats for any kind of data to enable simple data publication, transport, and consumption.

 A community around these standards is building platform agnostic interoperability tools.
-The frictionless ecosystem is a middle ground between centralized/siloed open data and more widely distributed (Linked Data, IPFS, Blockchain or otherwise transmitted) concepts for data exchange.
+The frictionless ecosystem can be thought of as a middle ground, enabling interoperatbility between more traditional (centralized, siloed, firewalled), ontologically linked (see [project LINDAS](https://lindas-data.ch/indexEN.html) and [Semantic Web](https://www.w3.org/standards/semanticweb/data)), and cryptographically distributed ([dat://](https://dat.foundation/), [IPFS](https://de.wikipedia.org/wiki/InterPlanetary_File_System), [The Graph](https://thegraph.com/)) concepts for data exchange.
 It prevents great cost benefits through easier integration and more consistent interpretation of data schema and sourcing.

 We are inspired by the principles from the [frictionlessdata.io](http://frictionlessdata.io/specs/) project, excerpted here: